Steveorevo/node-red-contrib-actionflows/README.md

 the debug window should show three separate outputs; "Testing 0", "Testing 1", and "Testing 2" before execution of the flow is stopped.

-> Note: The `action` node icon will change from a lightening bolt
-> to a circular arrow to indicate the `action` is in loop mode.

 [Download the Loops example flow here.](/actionflows/demo/loop.json)

+### Looping Modes
-The Looping options can be described as follows:
+The Looping options in the drop down combobox are defined as follows:

 #### None
 No Looping.
 The `action` node will seek out any defined `action in` nodes and